Everyone can write, right?

 Well, that’s part of our tone of voice, and we write this way consistently across all our platforms, from our website and emails to our ebooks and social media.

-A consistent tone of voice means if you were reading our stuff on a blank piece of paper, you’d know it was written by The Good Alliance.
+A consistent tone of voice means if you were reading our stuff on a blank piece of paper, you’d know The Good Alliance wrote it.

 By being consistent in all your comms, you build trust in your business and customers get to know your personality.